angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Shows how you can use lifecycle hooks with a custom directive.
+      Shows how to use lifecycle hooks with a custom directive.
       The `SpyDirective` implements the `ngOnInit()` and `ngOnDestroy()` hooks, and uses them to watch and report when an element goes in or out of the current view.